Aya A. Takriti, Enrolled Agent

 Meet Aya…

-I have joined Expat US Tax as a Tax Associate in our Dubai office.
+I have joined Expat US Tax as a Tax Manager in our Dubai office.

 I hold a degree in International Accounting and I am fluent in Arabic and English.
 I have completed my internship in Financial Services with KPMG in Germany.